Annabelle Sethupathi: Production

-Deepak Sundarrajan, son of director-actor R. Sundarrajan, who worked under the assistance of A. L. Vijay was reported to make his directorial debut with a film starring Remya Nambeesan and Natarajan Subramaniam, was announced in June 2017.
+Deepak Sundarrajan, son of director-actor R. Sundarrajan, who worked under the assistance of A. L. Vijay was reported to make his directorial debut with a film starring Remya Nambeesan and Natty Subramaniam, was announced in June 2017.
 But the project did not materialise due to various reasons.
 Three years later, in August 2020, he was reported to direct a horror comedy film, starring Taapsee Pannu and Vijay Sethupathi.
 It was her third Tamil film she signed after her prior commitments to Bollywood films, she made her return to Tamil cinema with Game Over (2019) and also signed Jana Gana Mana, which went on floors during late-2019.
-She was essayed to play a "street-smart woman", and the film featured an ensemble cast with popular comedians from South Indian cinema acting in pivotal roles.
+She was reported to play a "street-smart woman", and the film featured an ensemble cast with popular comedians from South Indian cinema acting in pivotal roles.
 Yogi Babu and Radhika Sarathkumar reported to play pivotal roles in September 2020.
 Both the characters play dual roles in the film — one being featured in the period portion, and the other in the present timeline.

 The film was initially titled as Annabelle Subramaniam and the principal photography began on 28 August 2020 in Jaipur.
 The film was entirely shot in a single schedule, following COVID-19 restrictions, and had also shot in City Palace, Rambagh Palace and Samode Palace for the past 20 days.
 It is the first Tamil film to be shot after 50 years, since Adimai Penn (1969), as other production teams found difficult to obtain permission to shoot the films in the palace.
 The team managed to complete the entire shoot, following the co-operation of the Rajasthan government and the authorities had provided hospitalities for the cast and crew members working in the film.
 The filmmakers wrapped the shoot within October 2020, and subsequently began post-production with the team had supervised extensive computer graphic works in the film.
 In August 2021, the makers announced the title changed as Annabelle Sethupathi, for the Tamil version, whilst the Hindi dubbed version was titled Annabelle Rathore.